 The décor of this restaurant will take your breath away.
 The eclectic furniture comes from flea markets in Israel and abroad; the ceilings are high and the walls feature exposed brick and dark wood.
 Fleamarket has a large bar with an open kitchen.
 The restaurant is managed by top Israeli restaurateurs led by Shy Gurevitch.
-Fleamarket serves a mainly seafood and Asian menu with several local and European dishes.
+Fleamarket serves mainly seafood and an Asian menu with several local and European dishes.
 The restaurant has a breakfast, brunch, and evening menu.

 At Fleamarket they give some classic Israeli dishes a gourmet twist like adding truffle to Israeli shakshuka.
 They also give an Israeli twist to some international classics like adding mangold to eggs Benedict.
 The menu reads like a European fine dining establishment with dishes like beef Carpaccio, sea bream tartare, and mushroom and truffle risotto.
 There are kid’s dishes and vegetarian dishes as well as a good selection of alcohol and cocktails.